vbmobile/mobile-id-documentation/docs/index.md

                                           language: language())
     ```

-- apiConfig: Api configuration;
+- apiConfig: API configuration;
-- apiSecurityConfig: Api security configuration;
+- apiSecurityConfig: API security configuration;
 - language: You can set the language in which the SDK will appear.
 The default is the system
   language;
 - logStrategies: Log Level and Strategy to be used.